Here’s how the design industry is mobilizing for the Climate Strike

 — Digitas UK (@Digitas_UK) September 19, 2019

 It isn’t the only designer-led resource for climate strikers.
-The Climate Strike Arts Kit is a collection of posters, prints, murals, and images that are free for anyone to download from a share Google Doc.
+The Climate Strike Arts Kit is a collection of posters, prints, murals, and images that are free for anyone to download from a shared Google Doc.

-Meanwhile Glug, the U.K.-based arts event organizer, is asking designers to submit their designs to a databased that it hopes will become “the world largest open-access database of protest posters.”
+Meanwhile Glug, the U.K.-based arts event organizer, is asking designers to submit their designs to a database that it hopes will become “the world’s largest open-access database of protest posters.”
 The full database is accessible here.
 “We encourage the use of meme-like content, slapstick imagery, comedy, banter, stupid phrasing, and downright light-hearted mockery if needed,” the group writes.

-People in other creative industries are organizing in their respective fields, as well.
+People in other creative industries are organizing in their respective fields as well.
 Artists like Olafur Eliasson are striking for the climate too, with members of the artist’s studio stepping out in Berlin.
-The advocacy group Architects Advocate launched its own effort to support the global climate strike, and requests the attendance of Chicago-based architects at Federal Plaza today to show support.
-But hundreds of architecture firms all over the country have signed on to participate in their respective cities as well, including Brooks + Scarpa, Bohlin Cywinski Jackson, Skidmore, Owings & Merrill, and others.
+The advocacy group Architects Advocate launched its own effort to support the global climate strike and requests the attendance of Chicago-based architects at Federal Plaza today to show support.
+But hundreds of architecture firms all over the country have signed on to participate in their respective cities, including Brooks + Scarpa, Bohlin Cywinski Jackson, Skidmore, Owings & Merrill, and others.

-“In July this year, German Chancellor Angela Merkel credited Greta for driving her government to act faster on climate change,” writes co-founder Tom Jacobs on the website.
+“In July this year, German Chancellor Angela Merkel credited Greta for driving her government to act faster on climate change,” writes cofounder Tom Jacobs on the website.
 “The same can and must happen here.”